minaetehadi/Explainable-AI/README.md

-# ClassActivationMap-AdversarialAttack
+# Explainable AI
-ClassActivationMap-AdversarialAttack
+Heatmap-AdversarialAttack

-This repository contains code for generating Adversarial Attack and its Class Activation Maps (CAMs) using  a pre-trained ResNet-50 model.
+This repository contains code for generating Adversarial Attack and its heatmaps using  a pre-trained ResNet-50 model.

 ## Requirements